St Patrick's Cathedral, Toowoomba: History

 Although the cathedral benefited during this period from the generous donations of parishioners and local societies, which included furnishings, a new pipe organ and a new bell, the grand building works had left a debt of £8500 by December 1937.
 Although the parish debt had not been released by the early 1970s, the then Bishop, William Brennan, commissioned W A Durack of the architectural firm Durack & Brammer to carry out a report on the cathedral's condition.
 Restoration was deemed necessary, including the replacement of the roof and guttering, sealing and re-pointing the outer walls, replastering the internal walls and various cosmetic works.
 J H Wagner & Sons were the main contractors for the job, which was started in May 1972 and scheduled for completion in February 1973.
 Father Patrick Doyle, as Administrator of St Patrick's Cathedral, was charged with facilitating the renovations, which included the removal of a polished timber choir gallery located below the main tracery window on the front facade and the separation of the marble altar from its reredos for repositioning in response to liturgical changes sanctioned by the Second Vatican Council.
 It was also during his time in the parish that a hall was built behind the cathedral and the St Patrick Parish Centre behind the presbytery was constructed in 1979 as a conference venue.

 During the 1980s, the cathedral's stained glass was replaced and parishioners invited to purchase a commemorative window pane in honour of a deceased relative and to help defray the $100,000 cost.
 In 1989, to mark the centenary of the opening of St Patrick's, a new bell tower was constructed by Bill Walsh and the Toowoomba City Council donated 35 trees for the cathedral's grounds as a civic gift.

-More recently, restoration work was carried out to the presbytery in 1991, and eight years later a new storage shed was constructed and alterations made to the Parish Centre.
+Restoration work was carried out to the presbytery in 1991, and eight years later a new storage shed was constructed and alterations made to the Parish Centre.
 In 2001, a major conservation plan for St Patrick's was published for the Diocese of Toowoomba and the following year work began on stabilizing the leadlight windows.